Summary

 - Owner may also hire a Consultant to assist Owner in working with Design‐Builder.

-- Design‐Builder then enters into contracts with Architect and/or Construction Contractor(s), if necessary.
+- Design‐Builder then enters into contracts with Architect and/or Construction Subcontractor(s), if necessary.

 - Design‐Builder may be: